muarshad01/LLM/Notes/lecture07_notes.md

 ***

-then it outputs the white space here when you print out the result then it again goes on scanning and here until 15:10 world and full stop there is no white space so it prints Out World and full stop then after this point there is a 15:17 white space right see this so then it prints this out then it again keeps on 15:22 scanning from left to right so till this and comma there is no white space so it prints out this and comma then it prints 15:29 out another white space over here so it keeps on scanning from left to right and then splits wherever white space is 15:36 encountered right that is the advantage of using re do split U and then this character 15:42 indicates where you want to split so here I have indicated that you split wherever you see a white space right so 15:49 the result of this is a list of individual words white spaces and punctuation characters so see white 15:55 spaces are also the results of this now uh what we want to do is we 16:01 want to also uh split commas and periods so here you see the comma is included as 16:07 part of the word word itself we the full stop is included as part of the world but we want to have comma and full stop 16:13 also as separate tokens how do we do that it's pretty simple in the re. split 16:19 command you also include comma and you also include the full stop along with 16:24 this SLS command and then when you print the result you will see that along with white spaces so white spaces are of 16:32 course uh printed out because we are splitting on white spaces also but comma is now a separate token full stop is now 16:39 a separate token which was not the case before hello and comma were one token but now you'll see hello and comma are 16:47 separate tokens awesome so now we have split based on comma and full stops also 16:53 correct now the main another remaining issue is that our list still includes 16:59 space characters right see these the white space characters are still counted as tokens we can even remove these red 17:06 redundant character safely so here what we are doing is that uh you first scan the result scan 17:13 each item in the result so we are looping over each item in the result so this is the result right so we are going 17:20 over each of the individual items in this result and if item. strip is equal 17:25 to true then only we return that item so if it's a y space then item. strip will 17:30 actually be false so white spaces will not be returned Whenever there is actually a full world full word like 17:37 hello or comma or world or this or full stop then only item. strip will return 17:44 true and those words will be returned in this result so using this statement uh 17:49 loop over item in result and then find out item. strip so for white spaces 17:55 item. strip will anyway be false so that will not be returned so in this one line 18:00 of command we can actually get rid of white spaces completely from the sentence and now when we print out the 18:06 result we'll have the tokens as hello comma world full stop this comma is a 18:11 test and full stop we won't have white spaces so one more consideration which I would like to mention over here is that 18:19 removing white spaces are not this is an important question to actually 18:24 discuss because uh when you develop a simple tokenizer whether we should 18:29 encode white spaces as or as separate characters or just remove them depends 18:34 on our application and its uh requirements so what are the advantages 18:40 of removing white spaces removing white spaces reduces the memory and Computing requirements which is great however 18:47 keeping white spaces can be useful if we train models that are sensitive to the exact structure of the text right for 18:56 example python code is sensitive to indentation and spacing so if python code is used as the data set for 19:02 training and a large language model it makes sense to keep the white spaces right because the white spaces have some 19:08 meaning in in the case of python code as the training data 19:14 set in this case we are going to uh until now we are going to remove the 19:19 white spaces just for Simplicity so that we have memory advantages but remember 19:25 that it's not obvious to always remove white spaces uh as has been mentioned uh 19:31 uh over here if you have python code AS training data white spaces are important because indentation matters so several 19:39 things need to be considered when you're building an actual llm whether you should remove white spaces or whether 19:44 you should not remove white spaces uh that's great so the 19:50 tokenization scheme which we deviced about works well on simple sample text so we can modify it a bit further 19:57 because we also want uh to have question marks quotation marks and double dashes 20:03 as separate characters or separate tokens currently only full stop and comma are separate tokens right but we 20:10 also want question marks quotation marks double dashes Etc separate tokens so let's look at this document again see 20:16 there are these double dashes then I'm sure there are question marks somewhere there are question marks there are 20:21
+## [15 -- 20]

+* world and full stop
+* this and comma there is no white space so it prints out this and comma then it prints

+* individual words white spaces and punctuation characters so see white
+* split commas and periods so here you see the comma is included as
+* we want to have comma and full stop

+* split
+16:19
+command you also include comma and you also include the full stop along with
+* white spaces so white spaces are of
+* comma is now a separate token full stop is now a separate token which was not the case before
+* hello and comma were one token but now you'll see hello and comma are separate tokens
+* awesome so now we have split based on comma and full stops also

+* correct now the main another remaining issue is that our list still includes

+17:13
+each item in the result so we are looping over each item in the result so this is the result right so we are going
+*  strip will
+*  white spaces will not be returned Whenever there is actually a full world full word like 17:37 hello or comma or world or this or full stop then only item. strip will return
+* strip so for white spaces
+* hello comma world full stop this comma is a
+* develop a simple tokenizer whether we should
+*  which is great however
+* example python code is sensitive to indentation and spacing so if python code is used as the data set for
+* Simplicity so that we have memory advantages but remember
+* because we also want uh to have question marks quotation marks and double dashes
+* separate tokens currently only full stop and comma are separate tokens right but we
+* also want question marks quotation marks double dashes Etc separate tokens so let's look at this document again see

+***

+20:16
+there are these double dashes then I'm sure there are question marks somewhere there are question marks there are 20:21